 Your skin will be extra dry, therefore you need to moisturize, and moisturize often.
 Dr. Minars advises, “the old-fashioned remedy of butter is a bad idea.
 So is Vaseline, as these both trap moisture.
 Instead, use aloe vera gel, which is very effective at soothing and moisturizing mild burns.”

 Dr. Minars also recommends sufficient hydration.
 Naturally, sunburn will lead to dehydration.
 In the days following sunburn you need to increase your liquid intake.
 “While water is good, Gatorade or Powerade are better because they replenish the body’s electrolytes,” he says.

 “If you have access to a dermatologist, call your doc!” suggests Dr. Kormeili.
 “I give my patients prescription cortisones to help with the healing.
 You can also try 1% hydrocortisone over-the-counter and rub a thick layer over your sunburn, then cover the area with Saran Wrap so it penetrates the skin more effectively.”

 Dr. Kormeili emphasizes, “if you are blistering, have a fever, chills or feel incredibly uncomfortable, get medical help!
 While you can manage milder sunburn on your own, severe sunburn might scar or lead to infection.
 Please take it seriously!”

-Dr. Schultz suggests that you monitor your condition closely for progressive worsening of symptoms.
+Dr. Schultz suggests that you monitor your condition closely for progressive worsening of symptoms and to seek professional help when necessary.
 “If you have a fever over 101 degrees, if you have chills, nausea, vomiting, dizziness, or if your sunburn is actually getting worse after the first 12 hours – these are all signs that you need medical attention,” he says.

 THINGS TO AVOID